-For information or to be notified, contact Chansina Chin at 07 834 7210 or chansina@ihc.org.nz.
+For more information, contact Chansina Chin at 07 834 7210 or chansina@ihc.org.nz.

 Megan and her two children were living in a tent in a friend’s front garden when she found IHC’s support.